Wojciech Szczęsny: Arsenal

-In January 2006 Szczęsny joined the Arsenal youth set-up, progressing to the reserve team during the 2008–09 season.
+In January 2006, Szczęsny joined the Arsenal youth set-up, progressing to the reserve team during the 2008–09 season.
 In November 2008, he lost his balance while lifting a heavy weight and both his forearms were fractured, causing him to miss five months.
-Szczęsny appeared on the first team bench for the first time during the Premier League match against Stoke City on 24 May 2009, remaining unused as the team concluded their season with a 4–1 victory at the Emirates Stadium.
+Szczęsny appeared on the first-team bench for the first time during the Premier League match against Stoke City on 24 May 2009, remaining unused as the team concluded their season with a 4–1 victory at the Emirates Stadium.

 At the start of the 2009–10 season, Szczęsny was promoted to the senior squad and given the number 53.
-On 22 September 2009, he made his first team debut in the Football League Cup third round, keeping a clean sheet in a 2–0 home win against West Bromwich Albion.
+On 22 September 2009, he made his first-team debut in the Football League Cup third round, keeping a clean sheet in a 2–0 home win against West Bromwich Albion.
 In December 2009, manager Arsène Wenger revealed that he and the rest of Arsenal's coaching staff had high hopes for Szczęsny, saying, "We have identified Wojciech as a future great, great goalkeeper."
 A month later, he added, "I really believe in him that he will one day be Arsenal's number one.
 He has all the qualities you want from a goalkeeper."

 Brentford (loan)

 On 20 November 2009, Szczęsny joined League One team Brentford on a month's loan.
 He saved a second-half penalty in his second match, a 1–0 loss to Wycombe Wanderers.
 Szczęsny completed his fifth game for Brentford on 12 December 2009, where he made a number of saves to keep out Leeds United and was given the Man of the Match award.
 On 22 December, Arsenal agreed to extend the loan for a second month until 17 January 2010, and then until 31 January.
 Finally, it was extended until 31 May.

 In April 2010, Brentford manager Andy Scott said, "His performances suggest that he would not be out of place in the Championship or even the Premier League.
 It has reached the stage where when he lets in a goal we wonder why he hasn't saved it."
-One year later, after Scott was sacked as Brentford manager, Szczęsny strongly criticized the club on Twitter, and hoped that Scott would not be unemployed for long.
+One year later, after Scott was sacked as Brentford manager, Szczęsny strongly criticised the club on Twitter, and hoped that Scott would not be unemployed for long.
 In February 2015, Szczęsny was named as Brentford's "Keeper of the Decade" in a club poll.